 Justice League: Throne of Atlantis was the tweny-first in the DC Universe Original Animated Films.
 It follows Superman: Doomsday (2007), Batman: Gotham Knight (2008), Justice League: The New Frontier (2008), Green Lantern: First Flight (2009), Superman/Batman: Public Enemies (2009), Wonder Woman (2009), Batman: Under the Red Hood (2010), Justice League: Crisis on Two Earths (2010), Superman/Batman: Apocalypse (2010), All-Star Superman (2011), Batman: Year One (2011), Green Lantern: Emerald Knights (2011), Batman: The Dark Knight Returns Part I (2012), Justice League: Doom (2012), Superman vs. The Elite (2012), Batman: The Dark Knight Returns Part II (2013), Justice League: The Flashpoint Paradox (2013), Superman Unbound (2013), Batman: Assault on Arkham (2014), Justice League: War (2014), Son of Batman (2014), Batman vs. Robin (2015), Justice League: Gods and Monsters (2015), Batman: Bad Blood (2016), Batman: The Killing Joke (2016), Justice League vs Teen Titans (2016), Batman and Harley Quinn (2017), Justice League Dark (2017), Teen Titans: The Judas Contract (2017), Batman: Gotham By Gaslight (2018), The Death of Superman (2018), Suicide Squad: Hell to Pay (2018) and Reign of the Supermen (2019).

 Aquaman had previously appeared on screen in various episodes of Justice League/Justice League Unlimited (2001-6) – although was notedly not a core member of the League in that incarnation.
 He made his first live-action appearance in an episode of Smallville (2001-11) played by Alan Ritchson.
 There was Aquaman (2006), a one-hour tv pilot produced by Warner Brothers starring Justin Hartley, although this failed to go to series.
-He was incarnated by Jason Momoa in Batman V Superman: Dawn of Justice (2016) and Justice League (2017) before getting a standalone film with Aquaman (2018).
+He was incarnated by Jason Momoa in Batman V Superman: Dawn of Justice (2016) and Justice League (2017) before getting a standalone film with Aquaman (2018), which surprisingly enough rehashes much of the storyline of Justice League: Throne of Atlantis but without the Justice League being present.
 Certainly, Throne of Atlantis, while not a particularly great DC Universe film, gives us a fair to okay Aquaman origin story and incarnates the character with suitably heroic dignity.

-Throne of Atlantis is notedly also a Justice League film that falls into DC’s The New 52 reboot and is a direct follow-on from the previous Justice League film Justice League: War in which we saw the formation of the Justice League along the lines of The New 52 continuity.
-This is continued here as we see Cyborg trying to reunite the group that came together to fight Darkseid in Justice League: War and their eventual choosing of the group name Justice League.
+Throne of Atlantis is notedly also a Justice League film that falls into DC’s The New 52 reboot and is a direct follow-on from the previous Justice League film Justice League: War where we saw the formation of the Justice League along the lines of The New 52 continuity.
+This is continued here as we see Cyborg trying to reunite the group that came together to fight Darkseid in Justice League: War and the group eventually choosing of name Justice League.
 I am not a big fan of The New 52 and its often pointless rewriting of standard DC continuity, including a scene here where Lois Lane comes across Superman as Clark Kent out on a date with Wonder Woman where he is trying to introduce her to the idea of maintaining a secret identity.
 We also get a minor background cameo from John Henry Irons who of course goes onto become Steel.